 Hi Michelle, Thanks for bringing this issue to our attention.
 We were able to issue Ms. Asilo a credit and it should be applied to her account no later than Monday.
 Consumers should double-check the email or phone number of the person they are sending money to before authorizing a Zelle transaction.
 This will ensure that the money isn’t sent to an unintended recipient.Chase spokesperson to Michelle

 How to make sure that you don’t send money to the wrong person

 Sending money instantly to friends and family can indeed be a great convenience.
 But when used carelessly or inappropriately, these cash apps can also lead to instant and costly problems for both the recipient and the sender.
-Here are some things to remember when using these services so you can avoid your own money transfer mistake.
+Here are some things to remember when using these services so you can avoid making your own money transfer mistake.